 StatsBomb customers already have access to the data and are implementing it into their performance and recruitment analysis.
 A white paper was sent out alongside the model’s release into SBData to explain the methodology and design decisions of the model, and we’re excited to now release details of On-Ball Value (OBV) into the public domain.
 There’ll be two parts to this introduction: next week we’ll chop and slice the data to show how to use it in the football world, but there’s an important question to answer in today’s piece – what is OBV?

 The premise of PSV models is to objectively and quantitatively measure the value of each event on the pitch.
 You can do this by assessing the change in probability of a team scoring and conceding as a direct result of the event.
-You don’t need us to tell you that passes the move the ball closer to the opponent’s goal have a higher value towards increasing the probability of a team scoring compared to passes that move the ball away from the opponent’s goal.
+You don’t need us to tell you that passes that move the ball closer to the opponent’s goal have a higher value towards increasing the probability of a team scoring compared to passes that move the ball away from the opponent’s goal.
 Equally, turnovers closer to a team’s own goal have a greater negative impact on said team’s likelihood of conceding compared to turnovers at the attacking end of the pitch.

 In summary, there are two key benefits to PSV models that other common measures of build-up play – such as assists, xG Assisted, and xGBuildup – are unable to adequately account for: